 Chapter 3 Vulnerability Assessment

-We have made the commitment to ensure we are prepared for the impacts of climate change through a commitment to become a Climate Ready Region by 2030.
+The County has committed to preparing for the impacts of climate change through our goal of becoming a Climate Ready Region by 2030.
 In line with this commitment, we have concentrated our efforts on understanding the susceptibility of our county's people and infrastructure to local climate hazards, paving the way for resilient action plans that meet the community's most pressing needs.
 The fruits of this undertaking were realized with the completion of a comprehensive vulnerability assessment in January 2023.
 This evaluation was designed with an emphasis on anticipating future conditions that could amplify existing vulnerabilities.
-A detailed report can be found in Appendix F. Vulnerability Assessment Report.
+A detailed report can be found in Appendix G. Vulnerability Assessment Report.

 In the context of our conversation, a “vulnerable asset” refers to an essential resource that forms the backbone of our community.
 These assets encompass a broad range of elements, including our critical infrastructures like transportation systems, public buildings, and utilities; natural resources such as parks, water bodies, and green spaces; as well as economic drivers like businesses, industries, and development projects.
 Moreover, these assets include the invaluable human capital that is our diverse and dynamic community members, who continually contribute to the growth and resiliency of our county.

 To be a Climate Ready Region by 2030, local governments are asked to assess current and future climate risks and work to actively integrate climate planning across government plans, operations, and communications.
-While the goal of Climate Readiness is set to be achieved by 2030, many of the cthat threatenenour county will not provide an exaggerated threat threat until the middle or late part of the twenty-first century.
-Additionally, infrastructure changes that are planned today will need to have a useful life that extends well beyond 2030.
+Climate hazards exist today, will increase in severity through 2030, and these same climate hazards will pose the greatest threats to our county in the middle or late part of the twenty-first century.
+Any investments in infrastructure that are initiated by 2030 to meet the goal of being a Climate Ready Region, will be in-place for many years beyond that.
 Therefore, the vulnerability assessment evaluated climate threats for the years 2050 and 2075 as planning timelines that are more in-line with long-term infrastructure lifetimes.
 By making changes by 2030 with a focus towards longer-term threats, we will ensure that it is focused on projects that will provide a more resilient future.

 Our vulnerability assessment methodically catalogued pertinent assets, gauged their exposure to climate hazards, and assigned ratings for each asset's sensitivity and adaptive capacity.
 The succeeding chapter provides a comprehensive overview of the climate hazards relevant to our county, which assets are most prone to impacts, and offers a summary of the assessment results.

-Under the leadership of our County Officials, Prince William County remains dedicated to these climate resiliency efforts.
+Under the leadership of our County Officials, the County remains dedicated to these climate resiliency efforts.
 We understand the importance of coordinated actions and continuous adaptations to face the ongoing challenges posed by climate change.

 The results of the vulnerability assessment were used to assist in developing climate adaptation actions that consider natural hazards and the most vulnerable asset categories.
 Further details on action development, evaluation, and prioritization can be found in Chapter 4 CESMP Actions.